sroslee/project/README.md

 To run computation on (CHTC): condor_submit job.sub
 - This generates 11 smaller csv files in the format ##.csv_predicted.csv which includes a predicted column
 - The model summary outputs will be in the output folder (11 will be generated)

+Graphs:
+histplot.R
+- Use plots.sh by switching plots.R to histplot.R
+- Use plots.sub by switching the argument to the airline csv you want a graph for